-SOC 125 STATISTICS FOR THE SOCIAL SCIENCES
+SOC 125 - STATISTICS FOR THE SOCIAL SCIENCES

-Transfer Credit: CSU, C-ID (SOCI 125)
+Transfer Credit: CSU (CSUGE Area B4), UC, C-ID (SOCI 125)

 An introduction to the basic statistical methods and analyses commonly used in social sciences.
-Topics include descriptive and inferential statistics usually include levels and types of measurement; measures of central tendency and dispersion; normal, t, and chi-square distributions; probability and hypothesis testing; and correlation and regression.
+Topics include descriptive and inferential statistics that usually include levels and types of measurement; measures of central tendency and dispersion; normal, t, and chi-square distributions; probability and hypothesis testing; and correlation and regression.